hassantafreshi/easy-form-builder/readme.txt

 - Easily build any kind of form like contact-us form, survey form, payment form, private form

-- Easy form builder is a mobile-friendly form builder and you can easily build forms with Android or iPhone, smartphones or tablets
+- Easy Form Builder is a mobile-friendly form builder and you can easily build forms with Android or iPhone, smartphones or tablets

 - Unlimited form creation